 The Dutch architecture is undoubtedly fascinating, whether it is the modern architecture of Rotterdam or the traditional Amsterdam.

-However, the houses in Giethoorn look like they are straight out of a fairytale book and make this village one of the most beautiful places in the Netherlands.
+However, the houses in Giethoorn look like they are straight out of a fairytale book and make this picturesque village one of the most beautiful places in the Netherlands.

-This is undoubtedly a perfect escape from the hustle and bustle of Amsterdam.
+Whether you’re hopping on a shuttle bus or driving yourself, know this is undoubtedly a perfect escape from the hustle and bustle of Amsterdam.
 Just relax and enjoy the town!

-Since there is not much information on how to get to Giethoorn from Amsterdam, things to do in Giethoorn and other practical information, I decided to write this guide (including a map of Giethoorn) to help you with that based on my experience.
+Since there is not much information on how to get to Giethoorn from Amsterdam, things to do in Giethoorn, and other practical information, I decided to write this guide (including a map of Giethoorn) to help you with that based on my experience.

 Hope you enjoy the read!